Acupuncture for Perimenopause in Portland: A Chinese Medicine Perspective

 How We Can Help

-This framework positions acupuncturists and Chinese medicine practitioners well to help you make this transition easier.
+This framework of yin and yang balance, and the redistribution of blood and life force positions acupuncturists and Chinese medicine practitioners well to help you make this transition easier.
 We are here to help you not only feel better, but to help you to make sense of what is happening in your body.
 It is our belief that when patients are informed about why their bodies are acting (or acting up) the way they are, health is more attainable and accessible.
-During the perimenopause and menopause transition, acupuncture, customized herbal formulas, and foundational lifestyle and diet adjustments create the possibility to nourish yin so that symptoms become manageable.
+During the perimenopause and menopause transition, we can utilize acupuncture, customized herbal formulas, and foundational lifestyle and diet adjustments to nourish yin and address any other imbalances that may be presenting so that symptoms become manageable.
 Once we move out of the mindset of trying to simply survive this time, we can create space for this deeper evolution of self.
 Tune in for specific advice you can start implementing immediately, and come see us at our SE Portland clinic for acupuncture and Chinese medicine customized to your specific needs.

 Next